-CD for small businesses.
-Publication 3207, The Small Business Resource Guide CD for 2007, is a must for every small business owner or any taxpayer about to start a business.
-This year's CD includes:
+Small Business Resource Guide 2009.
+This online guide is a must for every small business owner or any taxpayer about to start a business.
+This year's

-- Helpful information, such as how to prepare a business plan, find financing for your business, and much more. - All the business tax forms, instructions, and publications needed to successfully manage a business.

-- Tax law changes for 2007. - Tax Map: an electronic research tool and finding aid. - Web links to various government agencies, business associations, and IRS organizations. - "Rate the Product" survey-your opportunity to suggest changes for future editions. - A site map of the CD to help you navigate the pages of the CD with ease. - An interactive "Teens in Biz" module that gives practical tips for teens about starting their own business, creating a business plan, and filing taxes.
+- · Helpful information, such as how to prepare a business plan, find financing for your business, and much more. - · All the business tax forms, instructions, and publications needed to successfully manage a business. - Tax law changes for 2009. - Tax Map: an electronic research tool and finding aid. - · Web links to various government agencies, business associations, and IRS organizations. - "Rate the Product" survey-your opportunity to suggest changes for future editions. - · A site map of the guide to help you navigate the pages with ease. - An interactive "Teens in Biz" module that gives practical tips for teens about starting their own business, creating a business plan, and filing taxes.